shivannis/xandr-docs-public/xandr-docs/articles/curate/dimensions-metrics-filtering-and-grouping.md

 ---
-title: Dimensions, Metrics, Filtering, and Grouping
+title: Microsoft Curate - Dimensions, Metrics, Filtering, and Grouping
 description: Learn how to design reports to reduce data set size, increase relevance, and get results quickly.
 Requesting smaller data sets increases reporting performance. ms.date: 11/10/2023
 ---

-# Dimensions, metrics, filtering, and grouping
+# Microsoft Curate - Dimensions, metrics, filtering, and grouping

 This page outlines how to design your reports so that you can: